April 26-30, 2019 Story by Jason Hummel

 Visiting the glaciers in the vicinity of Mount Anderson became my goal in late April.
 It was then I found myself at the washed out Dosewallips River Road with two friends, Jake Chartier and Carl Simpson, both seasoned Olympic travelers from previous adventures of mine.
 Meaning, simply, they know to bring duct tape for all the shit they’re about to break.

-After ~9 miles of forest walking, and a few miles of jockeying for best captain, we arrived to a point we could take skis and boots from our backs, and begin to skin.
+After ~9 miles of forest walking, and a few miles of jockeying for best leader, we arrived to a point we could take skis and boots from our backs, and begin to skin.
 How people climb without skinning, I’ll never understand.
 Perhaps that’s why I never see any climbers so far beyond the first line of peaks in early spring?
 Once the snow either melts or consolidates, travel is much easier.
 Until then, these mountains are the domain of bears, one of whose tracks we followed.

 Camp for the night was made atop Anderson Pass, a short distance beyond a spot the O’Neil expedition named, Camp Siberia, for the cold winds that would blow down from the icy mountain sides of Mt.
 Anderson.